Kantara (2022 film): Home media

 The satellite rights of the film were acquired by Star India Network for the Kannada, Tamil, Telugu, Malayalam and Tulu languages.
 The rights of the Hindi version were acquired by Sony Max.
 The digital rights of the film were secured by Amazon Prime Video, and was digitally streamed from 24 November 2022 in Kannada, Telugu, Malayalam, Tamil languages.
 The Hindi version was streamed on Netflix from 9 December 2022, and was also announced by the platform that an English dubbed version of the film will be available for streaming in January 2023, but delayed it to 1 March 2023.

 Reception

 Box office

 The first day net collection was estimated to be 3.5–4.25 crore with a gross of around ₹6 crore.
 The first weekend gross collection was reported to be ₹22.3 crore (with net collection of around 19 crore to ₹23 crore).
 The estimated first week gross earning was reported to be around ₹38–50 crore.
 The footfalls across Karnataka was estimated to be more than 19 lakh in the first week of its release.
-The film reportedly collected ₹4.3 crores on its 11th day, which was the highest for a Kannada film on second Monday.
 The footfalls of the film was estimated to be around 40 lakhs by the time it grossed ₹60 crore.
 On its second Tuesday, the film was reported to have higher domestic net collections than both Ponniyin Selvan: I and Godfather.
 Kantara also earned more than these films in Karnataka.
 The film was reported to have collected over ₹70 crore in Karnataka alone by the end of the second week.